 The Western & Atlantic Railroad was made famous by the classic

 Civil War movie The Great Locomotive Chase.
 Review the history

 and the extensive scrip issued by the Western

 & Atlantic Railroad.

-MONEY ELECTRONIC CD BOOK
+MONEY ELECTRONIC BOOK

 Tom Carson and Dennis Schafluetzel collect paper money, coins and